 - On-campus events have resumed in limited spaces.
 University policies regarding masking must be followed when planning and attending events.
 External guests will be required to complete ResponsiBLUE Guest prior to attending an event on campus and event organizers must create a pre-registration process for all event attendees.
 External guests do not have to show proof of vaccination.

 - Space reservations and other event details are handled by University Unions and Events.
 A large tent (capacity of 100 guests) has been erected outside of the University Center that may be reserved for events.

 - Common and collaboration spaces will be available in buildings throughout campus, providing students with the opportunity to participate in online courses, from campus, if desired.

 Campus Building Access

-- Faculty, staff and students who will be on campus this fall will need to have an MCard.
+- Faculty, staff and students who will be on campus will need to have an MCard.
 If you have misplaced your card, you will need to obtain a new one.
 Additional details about obtaining an MCard can be found on the website.

 - Parking permits will be required for faculty, staff and students who will be on campus.
 There will be no fee for parking.
 Faculty and staff should apply for a permit on the website.